Support for people aged 50 or over with one or more long-term health conditions, including frailty.

 Who is it for?

-The project helps older people living in Northampton with multiple life-limiting health conditions.
+The project helps older people living in Northamptonshire with one or more long-term health conditions, including frailty.
 If you are age 50 or over and satisfy certain health criteria (please check with your doctor or nurse) and are able to remain safe and supported at home, we can help.

 How much does it cost?